Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 ![YKROOT Windows Certificate Store](resources/ykroot-store.png)

-Any Yubikey intermediate CA certificates must be imported into the `YKCA` certificate store (only applies to Yubikeys with Firmware 5.7.4 or newer).
+Any YubiKey intermediate CA certificates must be imported into the `YKCA` certificate store (only applies to YubiKeys with Firmware 5.7.4 or newer).

 The import could be scripted like the following: